Salvator Mundi (painting): Rediscovery and restoration

 In 2005, the estate of Baton Rouge businessman Basil Clovis Hendry Sr. was auctioned by St. Charles Gallery in New Orleans.
 Lot 664 was titled "After Leonardo da Vinci: Christ Salvator Mundi".
 Art dealers Alexander Parish and Robert Simon, an Old Master specialist, bought it for $1,175.

 The partners believed the painting might have a stronger provenance than advertised by the St. Charles Gallery.
 It was heavily overpainted and described by an expert as "a wreck, dark and gloomy".
 In April 2005, they commissioned Dianne Dwyer Modestini at New York University to oversee the restoration.
 Infrared photographs revealed a pentimento where the blessing hand's thumb is more upright.
 The artist's alteration of the thumb made it far less likely that the painting was a copy.

 A woodworm-infested marouflage panel was on the back of the painting.
 When specialist Monica Griesbach removed it, the painting broke into seven pieces.
 Griesbach reassembled the painting with adhesive and wood slivers.
 In late 2006, Modestini began the restoration in earnest.
 During the process, she became convinced it was a genuine Leonardo.
 Her restoration was so extensive that Salvator Mundi has been called a "contemporary work" and a "masterpiece by Modestini".
 One historian joked that both thumbs in the initial painting "are rather better than the one painted by Dianne".

 In 2010, Parish and Simon added Warren Adelson to their partnership in order to cover the costs of storage and insurance.
 London's National Gallery authenticated Salvator Mundi as an autograph work by Leonardo and exhibited it from November 2011 to February 2012.
 The Dallas Museum of Art held the painting for the remainder of 2012 in an attempt to lure donors to purchase the painting for its collection.

 In 2013, Russian billionaire Dmitry Rybolovlev turned to Swiss art dealer Yves Bouvier to acquire the painting for his collection.
-Parish, Simon, and Adelson sold Salvator Mundi to Bouvier for $80 million.
+Parish, Simon and Adelson sold Salvator Mundi to Bouvier for $80 million.
 Sotheby's brokered the sale, earning $3 million.
 Bouvier lied to Rybolovlev that negotiations were ongoing.
 Rybolovlev paid $127.5 million, unaware that he was purchasing the painting from Bouvier instead of its previous owners.
 The New York Times soon reported that Sotheby's brokered the sale for "between $75 and $80 million".
 Realizing Bouvier's fraud, Rybolovlev sued.

 In 2016, the Salvator Mundi sellers sued Sotheby's over Bouvier's markup.
 The auction house denied knowing that Rybolovlev was the intended buyer.
 In 2018, Rybolovlev also sued Sotheby's for $380 million, alleging that the auction house was complicit in Bouvier's scheme.
-In January 2024, a federal jury ruled in favor of Sotheby's, but Rybolovlev claimed credit for "shining a light on the lack of transparency that plagues the art market."
+In January 2024, a US federal jury ruled in favour of Sotheby's, but Rybolovlev claimed credit for "shining a light on the lack of transparency that plagues the art market."